wesleyduff/Objective-c-social-integration-template-app/README.md

 More to come at a later date

-As of 3-18-2011 After changing the file "keys.h" with the appropriate api keys, app keys, etc.. you will be able to leverage facebook and gowalla's api.
+As of 3-21-2011 After changing the file "keys.h" with the appropriate api keys, app keys, etc.. you will be able to leverage facebook, twitter and gowalla's api.
-NOTE: Twitter api integration should be completed and available for use on 3-21-2011.
-Thanks

-As of 3-17-2011 The mobile plateform iOS is the only mobile platform supported
+As of 3-21-2011 The mobile platform iOS is the only mobile platform supported

 Platforms currently being added